pantor/inja/README.md

 ## Integration

-Inja is a headers only library, which can be downloaded from the [releases](https://github.com/pantor/inja/releases) or directly from the `src/` folder.
+Inja is a headers only library, which can be downloaded from the [releases](https://github.com/pantor/inja/releases) or directly from the `include/` or `single_include/` folder.
 Inja uses `nlohmann/json.hpp` as its single dependency, so make sure it can be included from `inja.hpp`. json can be downloaded [here](https://github.com/nlohmann/json/releases).
 Then integration is as easy as:

 ```c++
 #include <inja.hpp>